 Natural rubber has a higher molecular weight than synthetic rubber.
 It sticks well to LSE surfaces.
-Plus, you can remove it cleanly, but it does not do well in the heat, and it has a short lifespan.
+Plus, you can remove it cleanly, but it does not do well in the heat and has a short lifespan.

-Synthetic rubber is what engineers often refer to as "hot melt" adhesives.
-It is a thermoplastic with a lighter weight and shorter polymer chain that natural rubber.
-Thus engineers customize it more, and it sticks better to more surfaces.
+Synthetic rubber is another title for what engineers call "hot melt" adhesives.
+It is a thermoplastic with a lighter weight and shorter polymer chain than natural rubber.
+The engineers customize the synthetic rubber, and as a result, it sticks better to surfaces.

 Acrylic adhesives hold up better over time.
 They also tend to resist wear and tear by solvents and the environment.
-Plus, they can tolerate more heat than rubber adhesives and develop a stronger bond.
+Plus, they can tolerate higher temperatures than rubber adhesives and develop a stronger bond.

 People tend to use acrylic both indoors and outdoors.
 It has a longer duration than other adhesives.

-By nature, acrylic adhesives are tacky, but engineers often make them tackier.
-The polymers of the acrylic adhesives are flexible.
-Developers can adjust them during the manufacturing process to make the adhesive perform better.
+Acrylic adhesives are tacky by nature, but engineers endeavor to make them tackier.
+As for polymers, the ones used for acrylic adhesives are flexible.
+Developers can adjust them during manufacturing to make the adhesive perform better.

 Solvent acrylic comes from grains dissolved in a solvent.
 This adhesive does not adhere well to low surface energy plastics.
 They do stick better, though, than rubber.

-Emulsion acrylic comes from spherical particles surrounded by surfactant in a water carrier.
+Emulsion acrylic comes from spherical particles surrounded by surfactants in a water carrier.
 Emulsion acrylics cost less and are better for the environment than solvent acrylic adhesives.
-Their water-based properties make them less moisture resistant, so more people prefer a solvent acrylic.
+Their water-based properties make them less moisture resistant, so most people prefer a solvent acrylic.

-Neither rubber nor acrylic creates the bond with silicone as a silicone adhesive does.
+Neither rubber nor acrylic creates the bond with silicone like how silicone adhesive does.

-Silicone adhesives cost the most of all the adhesives.
+Silicone adhesives are priced at a higher cost than other adhesives.
 They can tolerate very high temperatures and thus handle extreme environments better than other adhesives.

 Many people think silicone adhesives have a low sticking power because they don't bond well initially.
 In reality, it takes time before silicone adhesives can fully bond to a surface.